-Your dog’s taste buds are not sophisticated like humans, so leave out the sugar, salt, processed ingredients, artificial coloring or preservatives.
-Ditto for grains & fillers if your pet has Demodex mites — these are pure fertilizer for these parasites!
-Dogs with Celiac disease, diabetes or certain allergies should also avoid all of the above too.
+Your dog’s taste buds are not sophisticated like humans, so leave out the sugar, salt, processed ingredients, artificial coloring or preservatives — these are pure fertilizer for these parasites!
+Dogs with diabetes or certain allergies should also avoid all of the above too.

-Wheat free dog treats can be expensive simply because wheat is the cheapest ingredient.
+Wheat free or grain free dog treats can be expensive simply because wheat is the cheapest ingredient.
 Here are a few recipes that will help you save some dough (sorry, couldn’t help it) and feed your pet healthy treats.
 They’ll adore them.
 And you too!

 Ginger Snap Dog Cookies